National commits to reworking Let's Get Wellington Moving

 Meanwhile, other road projects like trenching Karo Drive and building a second Terrace Tunnel did not make the cut at all.

-National would re-work Let's Get Wellington Moving, building on what has already been agreed, he said.
+National would re-work Let's Get Wellington Moving, building on what has already been agreed, Bishop said.

 "We think it is ridiculous that in New Zealand's capital city, in the 21st century, we are still using a two lane tunnel built in 1931."